 Below are some additional formatting tips:

-· Use spelling and grammar-checking software to word your resume professionally.
-Understandably, not everyone can write at an expert level, but that’s why we have effective software like Grammarly.
-Grammarly can help make your resume-writing more concise and professional literally in a matter of minutes.
+· Use a spelling and grammar-checking software to make a CV that is professional.
+Understandably, not everyone can write at an expert level, but that’s why we have an effective software like Grammarly.
+Grammarly can help make your resume-writing more concise and professional in a matter of minutes.

 As for the font size, stick to 10.5-12 points.
 Any value smaller than 10.5 will be hard to read.
-While the software will be in charge of culling on the first pass, remember that a human will still read the resumes that pass the first sweep.
+While the software will be in charge of inspecting the content, remember that a human will still read the resumes that pass the first sweep.

-6. Be Yourself – Add Personality to Your Remote Work Resume
+Be Yourself – Add Personality to Your Resume

 A good resume will be incomplete without adding a bit of personality.
-We don’t want to add irrelevant items to your resume, for sure.
-If you apply for a remote accounting position, it won’t make sense if you add items about your arts and crafts hobbies.
+We don’t want to add irrelevant items to your resume however, allowing your future employer to know about your professional passions will be a huge hit.